Checking on Water Availability

 Detailed Engineering Review

-Submit two copies of the detailed engineering drawings to Del-Co for review.
-Water lines shall be shown in plan and profile views.
-The plan view shall also include street, sanitary, and storm sewer features.
-Del-Co construction standards, details, and other requirements can be found in the Construction Section of the Downloads Page.
-After the drawings are reviewed and marked with comments and corrections, you will be notified to pick up one copy at our office.
-Upon making the corrections, return two full-sized sets and two reduced sets (11″ X 17″) of the corrected drawings, the original cover signature sheet, and our markup drawing.
-You will be notified when the cover sheet is signed and ready for pick-up.
+Submit PDF’s of the detailed engineering drawings to Del-Co Water for review.
+Water lines shall be shown in the plan and profile views.
+The plan view shall also include street, sanitary and storm sewer features.
+Del-Co construction standards, details and other requirements can be found in the Construction Section of the Downloads Page.
+After the drawings are reviewed and marked with comments and corrections, you will be emailed a copy of this information.
+Upon making the corrections, provide Del-Co with revised PDF’s of the final plans.
+Following a review of the revised PDF’s, Del-Co will advise you if the plans are acceptable or if additional revisions are required.
+If the plans are found to be acceptable, two full size sets (24”x36”) of the final plans and the cover sheet can be submitted for signature.
+You will be notified when the cover sheet has been signed and is ready for pick-up.

 Ohio EPA Review

 It is the developer's responsibility to ensure that plans are submitted to Ohio EPA for approval, including payment of their review fees.
 Be aware that the Ohio EPA requires Del-Co to review and approve the plans before they are sent to them.
 Plans should be sent to: Ohio EPA, Central District Office 122 South Front Street, 5th Floor PO Box 1049 Columbus, OH 43216-1049 Construction of the water line cannot begin until Del-Co has received the Ohio EPA approval letter.